 Let’s use RPE 10 as an example.
-A set at RPE 10 is always a maximal effort set, meaning the lifter could not have possibly completed another rep. This corresponds to that lifter’s rep max (RM) for that specific lift, that is, the maximal number of repetitions they can perform at a given weight.
+A set at RPE 10 is always a maximal effort set.
+This corresponds to that lifter’s rep max (RM) for that specific lift, that is, the maximal number of repetitions they can perform at a given weight.

 A set at RPE 9 means the lifter should be able to perform another rep if needed, under the same exact training conditions.
-So, if a lifter performs 4 reps at 100kg, but had one more rep left in the tank, then that set would have an RPE value of 9, and 100kg would be their 5-rep max.
+If a lifter performs 4 reps at 100kg, but had one more rep left in the tank, then that set would have an RPE value of 9, and 100kg would be their 5-rep max.

 Now, if you’ve already got a target RPE value, estimating an appropriate load may seem like a daunting task.
 Rating accurate RPEs and being able to gauge how much to put on the bar is a skill that gets better with training experience – it requires good knowledge of one’s body and how it responds to training, which is something intermediate and advanced lifters tend to be better at.

-In any case, beginners can also benefit and should start using auto-regulated training.
-A great way to practice is by rating the first and last set of each exercise, and paying attention to the speed of their reps at heavier loads.
+In any case, beginners can also benefit from auto-regulated training.
+A great way to practice is by rating the first and last set of each exercise, and paying attention to the speed of each repetition as they approach heavier loads.

 This Seems Complicated.
 Why Should I Care?

 I get it, math is confusing and no one likes to do extra work.
 Having a prescribed number of sets, reps and weight is comforting to some and can give a lifter a better sense of purpose or structure – leaving all the “guess-work” out the door.

 Auto-regulation is not much different from percentage-based training when integrated properly.
-It simply allows the lifter to apply as much stimulus as necessary on any given day.
+It simply allows the lifter to train within a specified intensity on any given day.